-In addition, you can access premium third-party stakeholder awareness training, and data protection officer education with certification on the PrivacyEngine platform.
-Including:
+In addition, you can access premium third-party stakeholder awareness training and get your data privacy qualifications internationally recognised on the PrivacyEngine platform.

 Certain modules are localised in English, German, Polish, Swedish, Spanish, Russian and Dutch, as well as having Internationalised and US localised versions.

 This on-demand training course with our Chief Privacy Officer, Hugh Jones will provide registrants with the basic overview of General Data Protection Regulation (GDPR) and outline pragmatic suggestions on organisational, technological and procedural solutions to achieve compliance with this Regulation.
 You can Access the primer by clicking here.

 Module 1 - Importance Of Cyber Security: In this module we will show how a growing dependence on technology – whether it’s at home, work or school – demands greater security online.
 You'll also learn the technical terms you should be aware of in the cyber world!